Postwar

 2006 – Twitter was founded by Jack Dorsey, Noah Glass, Biz Stone, and Evan Williams.
 Three of the four founders are confirmed Jews.

-2007 – The Iphone is introduced and launched the smartphone revolution.
+2007 – The Iphone was introduced and launched the smartphone revolution.
 The indoctrinating and the programming of the mind through social media and the Internet becomes readily available “on the go.”

 2008 – Mortgage meltdown and financial crisis.
 The Jew Bernie Madoff was arrested but other Jewish crooks went off scot free.

 2008 – Barack Obama becomes the first “black” president elected.
 The media gushes and drools over this.
-Obama appoints numerous Zionist Jews as his advisors.
+Obama appoints numerous Zionist Jews to his cabinet.

 2008 – The Harry Mohney Erotic Heritage Museum opens in Las Vegas and claims to be the world’s largest sex museum.